Last Updated on October 13, 2020 by Sweet and Savoury Pursuits

-With less than 10 ingredients, this delicious creamy tomato and spinach pasta couldn’t be easier to prepare, ready in 30 minutes, it makes a fantastic weeknight meal!Jump to Recipe Print Recipe
+With less than 10 ingredients, this delicious Creamy Tomato and Spinach Pasta couldn’t be easier to prepare.
+Ready in 30 minutes, it makes a fantastic weeknight meal!Jump to Recipe Print Recipe

 Creamy Tomato and Spinach Pasta

-- 1/2 lb.
+- ½ lb.
 (226g) approx. dried pasta * I used Lumaca Rigata

-- 1 tbsp extra-virgin olive oil
+- 1 tablespoon extra-virgin olive oil

-- 1/2 cup onion finely chopped onion
+- ½ cup onion finely chopped onion

-- 2 cloves medium garlic finely minced
+- 2 cloves garlic medium, finely minced

 - 5 cups fresh spinach washed and coarsely chopped

-- 1/2 cup approx. tomato puree passata
+- ½ cup approx. tomato puree or passata

-- 1/2 tsp dried oregano
+- ½ teaspoon dried oregano

 - salt and pepper to taste